-- ▶ Press the Dwell soft key - Tool editor operating mode opens the Dwell MT input field for editing. - Enter the tool life of the cutting edge in the h:mm:ss format (h = hours; m = minutes; s = seconds).
+- ▶ Press the Dwell soft key - Tool editor mode of operation opens the Dwell MT input field for editing. - Enter the tool life of the cutting edge in the h:mm:ss format (h = hours; m = minutes; s = seconds).
 You can use the right and left arrow keys to switch between h, m and s